Hand Hygiene Guidelines

-Hand washing, also referred to as hand hygiene, is one of the best ways to avoid getting sick and spreading infections to others, in the home, at work, at school, when traveling, or in a healthcare setting.
-The attention to prevention of H1N1 influenza has helped propel this “simple” measure into the spotlight as a new habit to stay healthy and prevent the spread of infections like flu, colds or intestinal illnesses.
-Hand washing requires only soap and water or an alcohol-based hand sanitizer that doesn’t even require water to use.
+We know that hand washing, also referred to as hand hygiene, is also one of the best ways to stay healthy and avoid getting sick and spreading infections like colds, flu or intestinal infections to others, in any setting, including the home, at work, at school, when traveling, or in a healthcare setting.
+General hand washing can be done with only soap and water or an alcohol-based hand sanitizer that doesn’t even require water to use.
 Public health experts are hoping that everyone would adopt the habit of always cleaning hands when preparing food, eating, using the toilet, changing a diaper, or touching a sick or injured person.
-Special hand hygiene guidelines are available for healthcare professionals that provide the scientific evidence for the effectiveness of hand hygiene.

 Hand hygiene is accomplished by either hand washing using soap and water, or hand sanitizing by rubbing hands with alcohol-based hand rubs (ABHR).
 Hand washing with soap and water when hands are visibly soiled is still the gold standard.
 However, in most all other situations, the use of ABHR and its ease of use and convenience has dramatically improved hand hygiene in all settings, including healthcare, where hand hygiene has been shown to reduce the risk of healthcare-associated infections.